evanwill/_drafts/_notes/ukulele-strings.md

 So thought I would do something similar for myself.
 As most of this blog, this is mainly notes to my future self!

+> p.s.
+I find this [west music how to replace strings](https://content.westmusic.com/blog-how-to-replace-ukulele-strings/) helpful for knot diagrams.

 ## Baritone Ukulele Context

 I'm a intermediate beginner, not particularly good.